8fold/site-joshbruce.com/content/public/experiences/finances/paycheck-to-paycheck/20220715/content.md

 ## The plateau

 Yep, it’s still a plateau.
 Even with the surgery my net worth is still hovering around what it been since the beginning of 2022; it’s actually a little higher, just not the steady incline I saw in 2021.

 ## FI experiments

 Details are in the [January 15th, 2022 paycheck](https://joshbruce.com/finances/building-wealth-paycheck-to-paycheck/20220115/#fi-experiments).

 The hypothesis is when the Mark 0.0 mix is down, it‘ll be down more than the others.
 Further, when the Mark 0.0 is up, the others will be up and not too far behind the Mark 0.0.
 We will track the change since the previous paycheck as well as the change since we started tracking January 2022.

-{!! fi-experiments !!}

 {!! next-previous !!}